caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 I've already mentioned my 2 application servers.
 But the magic  thing that makes it all possible is a  [floating IP address from DigitalOcean](https://www.digitalocean.com/docs/networking/floating-ips/).

 This is a publicly-accessible static IP addresses that you can assign to a server and instantly remap between other servers in the same datacenter.
-My app domain (keepthescore.co) resolves to this static IP address.
+My app domain (keepthescore.com) resolves to this static IP address.
 Internally, however, the IP is pointing to either the green or the blue server.

-Both of my servers expose their hostname via a publicly accessible route: [https://keepthescore.co/hostname/](https://keepthescore.co/hostname/).
+Both of my servers expose their hostname via a publicly accessible route: [https://keepthescore.com/hostname/](https://keepthescore.com/hostname/).
 Give it a try by clicking on the link!

 So now it's possible for a human or a machine (using `curl`) to discover which the current live server is (blue or green).